 Smoking Mullein is one of those plants that will definitely give you a different perspective on the history of smoking.
 It has long been used as a healing herb with its main reputation as a respiratory remedy.¹ Mullein has white, yellow or orange flowers.
 Mullein grows 2 meters high with fluffy and hairy leaves.
 A biennial, meaning it has a two year life cycle.

 Mullein in History

-Natives to the Americas treated asthma by drying and smoking Mullein leaves or burning the leaves in a fire and inhaling the rising smoke to open airways.² Its astringent, sedative, and relaxing properties treat respiratory issues like asthma, cough or colds.
+Natives to the Americas treated asthma by drying and smoking Mullein leaves.
+They burned the leaves in a fire or bundle with the aim of inhaling the rising smoke to open breathing airways.² Its astringent, sedative, and relaxing properties treat respiratory issues like asthma, cough or colds.

-The most commonly used part of the plant, the leaves and flowers, benefit the respiratory system as a remedy for asthma, cough remedy (many herbal cough syrups contain Mullein) and soothes the pain associated with irritation from coughs and infections.
+The most commonly used part of the plant is the leaves and flowers.
+It benefits the respiratory system as a remedy for asthma.
+Used in cough remedies to sooth the pain associated with irritation from coughs and infections.

 Mullein is a perfect example how as a warm tea or with the act of smoking, you can ingest the plant medicine.

 FIRST TIME HERE?
 10% CODE: YOUAREEARTH